 See the undergraduate Tuition & Fee Schedule.

 See Transfer Equivalencies regarding transferability of courses taken at other regionally accredited colleges and universities.
 Further information regarding transfer of credit can be obtained at the Office of Admissions.
-Credit for college level achievement may be awarded through the CLEP and/or ACT examination.
+Credit for university level achievement may be awarded through the CLEP and/or ACT examination.